mozilla/bedrock/docs/mozilla-traffic-cop.rst

 - A string ID that is unique to other currently running tests (to avoid confusion when reading cookies)
-- A variations object that lists all variations by querystring along with the associated visitor percentage
+- A variations object that lists all variations by query string along with the associated visitor percentage

 An implementation might look like::